 The term “devotional time” might be familiar to you, but if you aren’t sure what it means.
 Daily devotional time is a time set aside each day to devote to the Lord through reading the Bible, prayer, and meditation.
 It is helpful to develop a format and routine to this time.
 Devotional time builds a closer relationship with God by getting to know Him through the Word and talking to Him through prayer.

 I did not grow up in a Christian home with a devotional time.
 Therefore, I did not develop a daily devotional time until after I came to know the Lord as an adult.
-It was difficult for me to be consistent with daily time with God.
+It was difficult for me to be consistent with my daily time with God.
 Even now, I go through periods of time when it is really hard to be consistently in the Word of God daily.
 I want my children to develop a daily habit now to benefit them throughout their lives

-As like many other things, the habits skills we learn as a child are much easier to carry into adulthood.
+Like many other things, the habits skills we learn as a child are much easier to carry into adulthood.
 This is true for learning to play an instrument, healthy eating, exercise, study habits and also true for daily devotional habits.
 Developing a daily devotional time with your children will benefit them their entire lives.
 Today I am going to give you practical tips about how to help children develop a daily devotional time that will last a lifetime.
 These tips also work great for adults too!

 Develop a Daily Devotional Time